StevePL/3213A1/README.md

 ###TODO

 * Watch mini-lecture on serial comms
-* Testbenches
 * UCF
+* Implement function 1
-* The rest of the functions 2 and 3
+* Functions 2 and 3
 * Combine all in one

 ### Simulation HOWTO